Link: Apply now for the Aer Lingus Visa Signature® Card

 Personally, I think the British Airways Card is more well-rounded, but anyone who has allegiance to Aer Lingus may prefer the perks offered by the co-branded card.

 The Aer Lingus Credit Card is one of the lesser-known Chase credit cards, though it’s one worth considering.
-The card has a big welcome bonus of up to 100,000 Avios.
+The card has a nice welcome bonus of 75,000 Avios.
 You’re eligible for the Aer Lingus Card even if you’ve had the co-branded credit cards of British Airways and Iberia (even though they all earn Avios).